HwWobbe/WipHww/README.md

 * * start melding Git & Chat

 # ㋇ 2023-08:
-* FAIL: new Folder creation
+* FAIL: new Folder creation ; Pause & review before a re-try
 * collaborate on Plugin developments that support PRs
   * refine the folder structures that can best support this.
     * can https://tiddlytools.com/InsideTW/ be annotated